larmel/lacc/README.md

             -D 'FOO(a)=a*2+1'.
     -fPIC   Generate position-independent code.
     -fno-PIC Disable position-independent code generation.
-    -v      Output verbose diagnostic information.
+    -v      Print verbose diagnostic information.
 This will dump a lot of internal state during compilation, and can be useful for debugging.
     --help  Print help text.

-Input is by default read from `stdin`, unless specified as a separate unnamed argument.
+Input is specified as a separate unnamed argument.
+If no compilation mode is specified, lacc will act as a wrapper for the system linker `/bin/ld`.
+Some common linker flags are supported.

+    -Wl,      Specify linker options, separated by commas.
+    -L        Add linker include directory.
+    -l        Add linker library.
+    -shared   Passed to linker as is.
+    -rdynamic Pass -export-dynamic to linker.

-As an example invocation, here is compiling [test/fact.c](test/fact.c) to object code, and then using GCC linker to produce the final executable.
+As an example invocation, here is compiling [test/fact.c](test/fact.c) to object code, and then using the system linker to produce the final executable.

     bin/lacc -c test/fact.c -o fact.o
-    gcc fact.o -o fact
+    bin/lacc fact.o -o fact

 The program is part of the test suite, calculating 5! using recursion, and exiting with the answer.
 Running `./fact` followed by `echo $?` should print `120`.

 Implementation
 --------------
-The compiler is written in C89, with no external dependencies other than the C standard library.
-There is around 13k lines of code total.
+The compiler is written in C89, counting around 13k lines of code in total.
+There are no external dependencies except for the C standard libary, and some system calls required to invoke the linker.

 The implementation is organized into four main parts; preprocessor, parser, optimizer, and backend, each in their own directory under [src/](src/).
 In general, each module (a `.c` file typically paired with an `.h` file defining the public interface) depend mostly on headers in their own subtree.